The database remains in need of updating but has now been moved to a new platform.

 The Vernacular Aristotelianism in Renaissance Italy Database is a searchable catalogue of Aristotelian works written or published in Italian between 1400 and 1650.
 The census covers both manuscript and printed sources preserved in libraries in Italy, other European countries and the US.

-The database currently covers over 200 printed editions, 200 manuscript works, 130 authors, 65 dedicatees and 115 printers.
-Since the research is still in progress, these figures are expected to rise in the next few months.
+The database accessible here is in need of updating, but currently covers over 200 printed editions, 200 manuscript works, 130 authors, 65 dedicatees and 115 printers.
+Since the research is still in progress, these figures are expected to rise in the next release.
 The census already counts a wide range of materials constituting a critical mass suitable for general overviews as well as closer examinations.

-Remarks, suggestions and comments are welcome and should be sent to e dot refini at warwick dot ac dot uk.
+Remarks, suggestions and comments are welcome and should be sent to d dot a dot lines at warwick dot ac dot uk.

 Structure of the database